MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

 ---
-title: Configure Salesforce objects in a copy activity
+title: Configure Salesforce in a copy activity
-description: This article explains how to copy data using Salesforce objects.
+description: This article explains how to copy data using Salesforce.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to